Men: strong reactions to pregnancy

 Pregnancy can also trigger stronger reactions for some men.
-These include anger, aggression, violence, depression and anxiety.
+These might include anger, fear, anxiety and depression.

 You could be experiencing strong emotions like this for the first time.
 Or things that normally don’t upset you now do – for example, pressure at work.

-Feelings like anger are normal.
+Feelings like frustration and anger are common.
 What matters is how you handle them.

-For some men, strong reactions like anger can turn into aggression or violence.
+For some men, strong reactions to pregnancy, like anger, can lead to violence.

 Pregnancy can be a time when some men use violence for the first time in their relationship.
 Or if they’ve used violence before, they might continue this behaviour into the pregnancy.

-Women in relationships where there is violence might feel that they’re ‘walking on eggshells’ because they’re afraid of triggering violent behaviour.
+Women in relationships where there’s violence might feel that they’re ‘walking on eggshells’ because they’re afraid of triggering violent behaviour.

 Everybody feels angry sometimes.
-But part of being a great dad involves learning to manage your anger in a way that isn’t harmful to your family.
-In fact, one of your roles as a father is to protect your baby from harm.
+But part of being a great dad involves learning to manage your anger in a way that doesn’t hurt your family.

 You can express anger in healthy ways, like going for a run or hitting a punching bag.
-Thinking and talking about the causes of your anger in calmer moments is also a good step towards managing it.
+Thinking and talking about what triggers your anger in calmer moments is also a good step towards managing it.

-But if you’ve been having trouble managing anger, or your anger is leading to aggression or violence, there’s no shame in getting help.
+But if you’ve been having trouble managing anger, or your anger is leading to violence, there’s no shame in getting help.

-If you get help to change your behaviour, you might find good things coming back into your life.
+If you get help, you might find good things coming back into your life.
 For example, being able to speak and express yourself without anger might help rebuild trust in your relationships with your family and other important people in your life.

 Effects of violence in pregnancy

-As well as any physical injury or trauma, aggression and violence can cause stress hormones to rise in the victim.
+Like physical injury or trauma, violence can cause stress hormones to rise in people exposed to the violence.

-If aggression and violence happen to a woman during pregnancy, these stress hormones go through the placenta to the growing baby.
+If violence happens to a woman during pregnancy, these stress hormones go through the placenta to the growing baby.
 They can hurt the baby’s development.
 Violence during pregnancy can also cause miscarriage, a higher chance of premature birth and newborn death.

 These issues are so important that many Australian states have changed their laws so that unborn babies are protected by state child protection departments.
 This means an intervention order can be taken out against men who are violent, preventing them from having contact with their pregnant partners.

-These men can’t go to the birth of their children and will have limited and supervised contact with their child because of their violence.
+These men can’t go to the births of their children and will have limited and supervised contact with their child because of their violence.

 Violence after baby is born

 Being a dad isn’t always easy.
 You have to learn how to care for your baby and respond to baby’s needs.
 But you might feel frustrated or lose confidence if you don’t know what to do.
-Add work pressure, relationship tension or lack of sleep into the mix, and frustration might turn into anger, and anger into aggression or violence.
+You might also have work pressure, relationship tension or lack of sleep.
+These stresses can lead to anger, and anger can lead to violence.